Acousto-magnonic spin Hall effect in honeycomb antiferromagnets

 {\it Formulation.---} We start from a standard nearest-neighbor AFM Heisenberg model of spins $S$ placed on the sites of a honeycomb lattice:

 where $J>0$ is the AFM exchange interaction, $\hat{\vb*{S}}_i=(\hat{S}^x_i,\hat{S}^y_i,\hat{S}^z_i)$ are the spin operators at the $i$-th site, and the sum $\langle i,j\rangle$ runs over nearest-neighbor sites.
-We assume that the ground state of the unstrained Hamiltonian $\hat{H}_0$ is the N\'{e}el ordered state perpendicular to the hexagonal plane and it is maintained under weak strain.
+Here, we have neglected the magnetic anisotropy because this entails only quantitative changes in the main results~\footnote{See the Supplemental Materials for the effect of the magnetic anisotropy}.
+We also assume that the ground state of the unstrained Hamiltonian $\hat{H}_0$ is the N\'{e}el ordered state perpendicular to the hexagonal plane and it is maintained under weak strain.

 The quantized spin-wave excitations in magnets so-called magnons have attracted special attention as a promising candidate for a spin information carrier with good coherence and without dissipation of the Joule heating~\cite{Uchida2010APL,Kruglyak_2010,Serga_2010,Kajiwara2010,Chumak2015NatPhys,Otani2017,Chumak2017JPhysD,Althammer_2018,Cornelissen2015Natphys,GoennenweinAPL2015,Demidov2017NatCommun,Olsson2020PRX,Schlitz2021PRL}.
 The excitation spectrum of magnons is obtained by the linear spin-wave theory.
 We perform the Holstein-Primakoff transformation for magnons on sublattices A and B respectively~\cite{HP1940PhysRev},